tiepdotme/samui-samui.de/content/post/2014/07/2014-07-02-ausgestempelt.md

 ---
-Nach Meldung von HDVIsa, Koh Samui&#8217;s größter Border-Run-Company, hat es sich an den Grenzen Thailands erstmal ausgestempelt.
+Nach Meldung von HDVIsa, Koh Samui's größter Border-Run-Company, hat es sich an den Grenzen Thailands erstmal ausgestempelt.
 Die Immigration vergibt keine Einreisestempel mehr sondern verlangt, dass man bei der Einreise ein gültiges Visum im Pass hat.
 Bisher erhielt man bis zu viermal einen Einreisestempel für 30 Tage, konnte also gut 4 Monate ohne Visum Thailandurlaub machen:

 > URGENT VISA INFORMATION: Starting IMMEDIATELY the Immigration at Thailand borders does not issue visa on arrival entry stamps anymore.
 On arrival you need to have a valid visa in your passport (Tourist, Non B, Non O, aso.) or you will not be able to enter Thailand.
 You will not get 30 days on arrival without a valid visa!
 >